Frequently Asked Questions

 andmediaUrls

-block handles potential errors during the API call, logging them and re-throwing for the calling function (our API endpoint) to manage.
-We specifically check forerror.errors
+block handles potential errors during the API call, logging them and re-throwing for the calling function (your API endpoint) to manage.
+Check specifically forerror.errors

-Now, let's set up the Express server and create the /send-mms
+Set up the Express server and create the

 server.js